-The PCCA will be sustained through an annual programme that will continue to strengthen the alliance, help develop a community of practice, grow it from strength to strength and find placements for our expert patients at different levels of the regions health system decision making structures.
+The PCCA was sustained through an annual programme that will continue to strengthen the alliance, helped develop a community of practice, grew it from strength to strength and found placements for our expert patients at different levels of the regions health system decision making structures.

 In 2022, we held a series of 4 webinars to build patients’ capacity to work with us in the development of the first PCCA position paper.

 - Webinar 1: Cancer Burden and Cancer Control Plans in the Middle East & North and Sub-Saharan Africa (30 March 2022)

 - Webinar 2: Innovation just for you: How Can Personalised Cancer Care Improve Diagnosis, Treatment, Care and Outcomes?
 (12 May 2022)

 - Webinar 3: Access to Personalised Cancer Care Innovation (22 June 2022)

 - Webinar 4: Workshop to Plan a Position Paper on Personalised Cancer Care in the Middle East & North and Sub-Saharan Africa (13 July 2022)

 If you are a cancer patient, carer or representative of a patient organization from within the WHO Eastern Mediterranean and selected countries from WHO Africa and Europe, and would like to learn more about the Alliance, please contact Dani Mothci (Member Engagement Manager, IAPO) at email@example.com.

 Follow us on Social Media